If you don’t find what you are looking for below, you may email us a question.

 Q: Can I talk to my doctor directly on the phone?

-A: Doctors do not take patient phone calls.
+A: Doctors do not take patient phone calls without appointments.
 Please make an appointment to speak with your physician should you have any questions, comments or concerns.
 This is the safest and best way to deal with your health or the health of a loved one.

 Q: Can I get my test results over the phone?